 was co-counsel for the debtor and was able to confirm by consent a Chapter 11 Plan in case

-preserve approximately $20-30 MM in equity and numerous commercial real estate
+to preserve approximately $20-30 million in equity and numerous commercial real estate

 5. Barcosh v.
 Dumas, C.A.
 No. 06-616, U.S. Dist.
 Ct. for the Middle District of LA.
 I

 procured a judgment in 2007 having a monetary amount in excess of $1 million in a

 commercial dispute in which I gained a restraining order/injunction from the federal court